 How do you become a Senator?
 For many people in the United States, the steps to becoming a senator may seem mysterious and inaccessible for the common citizen.
 In reality, there are few requirements insisted on by the Constitution.
 Being a senator can be challenging and rewarding, especially for one advocating for the world’s poor.
 During the six-year term after the election, a senator reviews specific bills and votes on whether or not they should become laws.
 One could even propose global poverty focused bills!
 Sound fascinating?
-Here are the requirements and recommendations for becoming a United States senator for all of our budding politicians out there who want to help the world.
+Here are the requirements and recommendations on how to become a senator, for all of our budding politicians out there who want to help the world.

 3 Eligibility Requirements in the Constitution: